C2SM/c2sm.github.io/docs/tools/extpar.md

 ## Web Interface

-Currently, C2SM in collaboration with MeteoSwiss and DWD is preparing a web interface for generating external parameter files on the ICON grid.
+Currently, C2SM, in collaboration with MeteoSwiss and DWD, is preparing a web interface for generating external parameter files on the ICON grid.
 A first beta version will be launched in March 2025.